the-unmindful/omnichat-app/documentation.md

     *   `src/settings-api-keys-ui.ts`: Manages all UI aspects and logic related to API key configuration (adding, listing, deleting, copying).
     *   `src/settings-enabled-models-ui.ts`: Manages the UI and logic for configuring "Enabled Models" that link specific model IDs to API keys.
     *   `src/settings-personas-ui.ts`: Manages the UI and logic for creating, editing, and deleting user-defined Personas (custom system prompts).
+    *   `src/attachment-handler.ts`: Manages UI interactions and state for file attachments in the chat input area.
 *   **State Management:**
     *   Global application state (e.g., active chat session, cached API keys, list of personas) is primarily managed using exported module-level variables within `src/renderer.ts`.
     *   The new settings UI modules import and interact with this shared state as needed.
 Future refactoring may introduce a more dedicated state management solution.